WinawerLab/sco/README.md

 * `pRF_hemispheres`: 1 dimensional numpy array with length n
   specifying which hemisphere the corresponding voxel is in.
-1 specifies the right hemisphere, -1 the left.
+1 specifies the left hemisphere, -1 the right.
 Created in `anatomy.core.calc_pRFs_from_freesurfer_retinotopy`.

 * `pRF_voxel_indices`: n x 3 numpy array.
 Contains the x, y, and z